 California's grand experiment to overhaul its criminal justice system is giving local communities the freedom to reinvent how they watch over nonviolent criminals who leave prison, and Santa Clara County is taking a unique and some say controversial approach.
 It's the only county in California sending teams to prisons throughout the state over the next nine months to personally interview 1,067 inmates returning home.

 The daunting task comes as the state shifts responsibility for supervising certain newly released felons like Correa from state parole agents to county probation officers.
-It's all part of a systemic change designed
+It's all part of a systemic change designed to cut California's prison overcrowding and costs.
+Under state law, parolees must return to the county where they lived at the time of the crime.

 Judging by the complications revealed in interviews with seven San Quentin inmates, even supporters of the innovative program acknowledge its success will require an enormous amount of hand-holding, tough love and luck to turn these ex-cons' lives around.